phylogram/supermarket_scrapy/README.md

 AbstractShopSpider as parent, where the main functionallity for the json schema is provided.
 This class is not really abstract though.

+## Labels ar ./supermarket_scrapy

+Retrieves labels from supplychainge and compiles regexes for searching websites

 ## What Do you need:

 Often selenium & chrome.
 For amazon we need to read image text with tesseract and German